Isaac Shalom

-Isaac I. Shalom (September 15, 1887 – July 24, 1968) was an American businessman, philanthropist, and one of the leaders of the Sephardic and Syrian Jewish communities in New York.
+Isaac J. Shalom (September 15, 1887 – July 24, 1968) was an American businessman, philanthropist, and one of the leaders of the Sephardic and Syrian Jewish communities in New York.
 He played a pivotal role in revitalizing Jewish education globally in the mid-20th century.

 Early Life and Business Career

 Isaac Shalom was born in Aleppo, Syria, on September 15, 1887.
-In 1907, he emigrated to the United States practically penniless and settled on New York’s Lower East Side.
+In 1907, he emigrated to the United States practically penniless and settled on New York's Lower East Side.
 He began as a textile peddler and, in 1921, founded I. Shalom & Co., which grew into one of the leading handkerchief manufacturers in the United States.

 Community Leadership in New York

 As the Syrian Jewish community in Brooklyn grew through early 20th-century immigration, Shalom played a central role in its development.
 He provided financial support, employment, and guidance to help families establish themselves.
 When providing loans to community members—sometimes to start businesses that competed with his own—he encouraged them to share their success by supporting charitable causes, fostering a culture of Tzedakah (charitable giving) that shaped the community as it prospered.

 In 1946, Shalom founded Magen David Yeshivah to offer dual Jewish and secular education at a time when most Sephardic children attended public schools.
-The school helped preserve the community’s heritage and values while preparing students for broader society.
+The school helped preserve the community's heritage and values while preparing students for broader society.

 In the early 1970s, a committee was formed to expand the building to meet rising demand, and the elementary school was renamed the “Isaac Shalom Elementary School” in his honor.
 Magen David Yeshivah serves approximately 2,000 students from preschool through high school today.